LEEWARD ISLANDS YACHT CHARTER GUIDE

 NEVIS TO ST. KITTS (11 NAUTICAL MILES)

 The island of Nevis is old Caribbean at its best – easy going and unspoiled by mass tourism, its few hotels are small and stylish and there are no glitzy clubs.
 Step ashore to explore the plantation houses and sugar cane hillsides that dot the landscape and spend the evening on the beach dancing to the reggae beats.
 Lift anchor to cruise across The Narrows to St. Kitts.
-Berth at Christophe Harbour and step ashore to Salt Page for a cocktail with the yachting crowd.
+Berth at Christophe Harbour and step ashore to Salt Plage for a cocktail with the yachting crowd.

 ST. KITTS TO ST. EUSTATIUS (12 NAUTICAL MILES)